 ✓ Best area in Bali for low-key chillin’ by the coast in an up-and-coming destination

 With the popularity of Bali’s western beaches growing year after year, it’s surprising to land upon a place like Canggu that’s just starting to come into its own.
-Located just 25 minutes north of Seminyak on the Indian Ocean coast, Canggu is a calm and low-key destination (as of now) that’s perfect for travellers keen on escaping the wild party culture of its brethren to the south for a more subdued Bali experience.
+Located just 25 minutes north of Seminyak on the Indian Ocean coast, Canggu is a calm and low-key destination (as of now) that’s perfect for anyone keen on escaping the wild party culture of its brethren to the south for a more subdued experience.

-Even with its quieter atmosphere, Canggu is home to a handful of excellent oceanside bars, cafés and restaurants serving up Bali food favourites.
-It’s also a growing surfing hotspot with far more elbow room than other towns along the coast and sits close to picture-perfect rice fields and Tanah Lot, one of the Bali’s most famous sites.
+Even with its quieter atmosphere, Canggu is home to a handful of excellent oceanside bars, cafés and restaurants serving up Balinese food favourites.
+It’s also a growing surfing hotspot with far more elbow room than other towns along the coast and sits close to picture-perfect rice fields and Tanah Lot, one of Bali’s most famous sites.

 Lately, Canggu has also become particularly popular with “digital nomads” who are enamoured by its cheap accommodations and its Dojo Co-working Space.

-Where to stay: The best hotels in Canggu
+Recommended hotels in Canggu

 Compared to its brethren further down the coast, there’s a smaller selection of accommodations in Canggu.
 That’s not to say that there’s a lack to choose from here by any means!